au-ts/libmicrokitco/README.md

 ### `void microkit_cothread_yield()`

-Yield the kernel thread to another cothread.
+Yield the kernel thread to another cothread and place the caller at the back of the scheduling queue.
 If there are no other ready cothreads, the caller cothread keeps running.

 ---